-- 1. "As is, where is, with all faults" if the seller has limited knowledge of the property, i.e. foreclosure property, say so.
-Make clear that the seller cannot represent the condition of the property and has no superior knowledge. - 2.
+- 1. "As is, where is, with all faults" if the Seller has limited knowledge of the property, e.g. foreclosure property, say so.
+Make clear that the Seller cannot represent the condition of the property and has no superior knowledge. - 2.
 "Buyer is relying exclusively on his own independent judgment and sole investigation." - 3.
-"Buyer is not relying on any representations or promises made by seller at any time."
-The effectiveness of this provision probably depends on the nature of the alleged non-disclosure. - 4.
-"Buyer is not relying on Seller's representations regarding . . ."
-The more specific the description of the representations not relied upon (e.g. specific environmental conditions, regulatory issues, or performance characteristics), the more likely this disclaimer will be effective against a fraud claim based on that representation. - 5.
+"Buyer is not relying on any representations or promises made by Seller at any time."
+The effectiveness of this provision probably depends on the nature of the alleged non-disclosure.
+It is better than "Seller has made no representations other than those stated in this written agreement," but there are likely circumstances where this provision, standing alone, is not sufficient to get a ruling that fraudulent inducement claim is barred as a matter of law. - 4.
+"Buyer is not relying on Seller's representations regarding" The more specific the description of the representations not relied upon (e.g. specific environmental conditions, property conditions, regulatory issues, or performance characteristics), the more likely this disclaimer will be effective against a fraud claim based on that representation. - 5.
 "Buyer disclaims reliance on representations by Seller and surrenders any right to sue based on any misrepresentations of the Seller not contained in this written agreement."
 As discussed below, a welladvised Buyer would not normally agree to such a clause. - 6.
-Address the Forest Oil factors - a.
+Address the "factors" described in Forest Oil, Orca Assets, and Lufkin - a.
 Buyer is represented by counsel - b.
 Buyer is knowledgeable in the specific business (if applicable) - c.
-The terms of the contract have been freely negotiated

-- d.
-Buyer and seller are dealing at arm's length - e.
+The terms of the contract have been freely negotiated - d.
+Buyer and Seller are dealing at arm's length - e.
 Make sure the disclaimer is clear and unequivocal remember the magic words, "reliance" or "rely."
 You can't disclaim it if you don't mention it.